 A Beacon to Our Community, A Light to the World

-In the mid-1990s, Park Cities Baptist Church invested intensive research, thought and prayer to develop plans for its future ministries.
+In the mid-1990s, PCBC invested intensive research, thought and prayer to develop plans for its future ministries.
 Besides innovations in worship, discipleship training and community outreach, the plans called for dramatic increase in physical space and parking.
 In the spring of 2002, the church committed itself to building a new Community Life Center.
 The three-story underground parking garage opened in September 2005.
 The three-story building opened in the summer of 2006, with abundant space for the Youth and Preschool ministries, as well as a state-of-the-art facility for worship and other gatherings.